 Have you started implementing a chore system for your kids yet?
-After some serious deliberation (and then a whole lot of trial and error) we found a chore chart system that really works for our family.
-We’ve used this system for a couple of years now, I would say it works for kids ages 3 and up.
+After some serious deliberation (and then a whole lot of trial and error) we found a printable chore chart system that really works for our family.
+We’ve used this system for a couple of years now, I would say it works for kids ages 3 – 7.
 Shall I share?

 Family Duty vs. Chores